-In addition to these international airports, it is also possible to enter the country with an online visa (e-Visa) through various land entry points.
-This allows tourists staying in the United Arab Emirates (UAE) or Bahrain to enter the country by road.
+In addition to these international airports, it is also possible to enter the country with an online visa (e-Visa) through various land entry checkpoints.
+This allows tourists staying in the United Arab Emirates (UAE) or Bahrain to enter Saudi Arabia by road.

 - From the United Arab Emirates: From the UAE, it is possible to enter Saudi Arabia through the Al Batha border crossing.
 This is on the western border of the UAE, approximately 500km south east of Riyadh.